schneems/rate_throttle_clients/README.md

 Race conditions are bad, unpredictability is bad.
 Why is this a "happy" accident?
 In general we want some controlled randomness.
 We also want to not leave really high values high for too long, and this process is more likely to accidentally reduce a value than to increase it.
 Why?
 Values that are low indicate threads that are firing rapidly, the more often a thread fires, the more often it will set this value.
 So while we do see random jump ups, the jump down is more likely.

 We could fix this by storing this data as a thread local.
 But I like this behavior.
 In general we don't want a process or a thread "stuck" in one position for too long and this race condition behavior seems to reduce variance.

+It's worth noting that this behavior only happens if you're running clients in threads.
+If you're only executing one client per process (which is likely the case for most people) there will be no race condition.
+If you instantiate one client per thread, there will be no race condition.